higgi13425/rmrwr-book/_book/io02-getting-started.md

 ![install4](images/installrsave.png){width="281"}

-Now, go to your Downloads folder in Windows, and double click on the R installation file (R-N.N.N-win.exe).
+Now, go to your Downloads folder in Windows, and double click on the the latest version of the R installation file (something like R-N.N.N-win.exe.
+Recent versions have looked something like R-4.1.2.exe).
 Click Yes to allow this to install.

 ![install5exe](images/installrexe.png)